amitjohney/sylvatest/README.md

 to work by [GitLab-ci](.gitlab-ci.yml).
 There is a known issue described in [issue #273](https://gitlab.com/sylva-projects/sylva-core/-/issues/273) when using Docker 24.0.0 and [issue #368](https://gitlab.com/sylva-projects/sylva-core/-/issues/368) when using Docker between 19.03.1 to 19.03.4.

-> **_NOTICE:_** When deploying on SUSE OS, please check whether DNS server is installed and enabled [SUSE Domain Name System](https://documentation.suse.com/sles/15-SP5/html/SLES-all/cha-dns.html).
+> **_NOTICE:_** When deploying on SUSE OS, please check whether DNS server is installed and enabled, see [SUSE Domain Name System](https://documentation.suse.com/sles/15-SP5/html/SLES-all/cha-dns.html).

 The `bootstrap.sh` script which you'll use below, will create for you a kind cluster that will be used as the bootstrap cluster.
 If available in the Linux environment variables, the following vars will be used to customize this kind cluster: